 When looking at the exterior of an apartment block, perhaps via photos online but preferably in person, you need to see whether or not that apartment block has been painted; normally in overall beige with orange, green and/or grey stripes and squares.
 This is an indication of an apartment block that has been renovated, within the last ten years.
 The most recent (within the last three years) of renovated buildings usually have double-glazed entrances and solar panels.

-Signs of a new renovation - new beige paint, new double-glazing and new shutters.
+Signs of a new renovation - colourful paint, double-glazing and new shutters.

 Also look for new double-glazed windows throughout the entire apartment block and shutters as many apartment owners will not invest in these until their apartment block has been renovated by their housing association.

 In some cases new double-glazed windows come as part of a renovation whereby the cost is spread over the monthly maintenance fee instead of being a separate/outright payment.
 In other words, the apartment owner waits to see what is included in the renovation before spending on new shutters for example.

 Signs of an unrenovated apartment block - old windows and raw stonewash walls

 Some renovated apartment blocks still have their old entrances

 Some renovated apartment blocks still have their old entrances and stairwells, which normally means only the exterior of the apartment block was afforded.
 What normally happens in these cases is that the interior (entrance and stairwell) is completed months or years later when the housing association has made enough profit to afford it.